clandrew/wdrp/README.md

 ![Setup instructional image](https://raw.githubusercontent.com/clandrew/wdrp/master/Images/Setup07.PNG)

-On this menu, paste the Discord Application ID from before.
+On this menu, paste the Discord **Application ID** from before.
 Also, you can check or un-check the box depending on whether you are comfortable showing the currently-playing media on Discord.

 Click OK, and you're done!

+**Q: If I want to use the plugin, do I need to build from source?**

+A: Nope- you can go to the [Releases](https://github.com/clandrew/wdrp/releases) page and download the binaries in a zip file.

 **Q: Do I need to give the application my Discord credentials?**

-A: No, nothing asks for your credentials.
+A: No, the plugin doesn't ask for your credentials.

-**Q: How come the status says *Playing a game* instead of *Listening to* like with Spotify?**
+**Q: How come the status says "Playing a game" instead of "Listening to" like with Spotify?**

-A: The Discord RPC library doesn't currently expose a way of changing these.
+A: The Discord RPC library doesn't currently expose a way of changing this UI element.
 The status for Spotify works because Discord gives Spotify special treatment.
-If it comes to be that the RPC library adds flexibility of changing this, I'd be interested.
+If it comes to be that the RPC library adds flexibility of changing this, I'd be interested in adopting it.

+**Q: Sometimes, I'm seeing a small delay before my Discord Rich Presence status is updated.
+What gives?**

+A: Discord thresholds the update frequency of the status text on its side.
+The frequency is every 15 seconds.
+[See this page for more information](https://discordapp.com/developers/docs/rich-presence/how-to#updating-presence).

 **Q: If I want to build the plugin, what type of environment do I use?**